Netflix/atlas/atlas-wiki/src/main/resources/Alerting-Philosophy.md

 (Num Errors / Num Total) > 0.01 for at least 5 minutes
 ```

 In some cases a low volume can make the percentages less meaningful and result in false positives.
 For example, if your daily traffic pattern follows a sine curve, then the troughs may not represent a meaningful error percentage.
-Another example might be during failover exercises if traffic has been failed over to another cluster.
+Another example might be during failover exercises, if traffic has been failed over to another cluster.
 One way to compensate for this is to check the failure rate and overall volume:

 ```
 Percentage of Failures > X AND Volume > Y